 When you file your taxes, you can either write off sales tax or state and local income tax — but the IRS won’t let you do both.
 You must also itemize the deduction to claim it.

 The sales tax limit for tax year 2020 is $10,000 — or $5,000 if you’re married and filing separately.
-These are for taxes due by October 16, 2023 (or October 17 if you live in Maine or Massachusetts), the IRS’s extended deadline to file individual tax returns for 2020.
+These limits are for taxes due by October 16, 2023 (or October 17 if you live in Maine or Massachusetts), the IRS’s extended deadline to file individual tax returns for 2020.
 This limit includes property and sales tax combined.

 Sales taxes are deductible, but there are limitations: